Personio allows you to protect your candidates' data in accordance with both your requirements and those of the EU GDPR.

 You can find further information on anonymizing candidate data here.

-If a candidate is not suitable for an advertised position, but may be just right for a future position, you can use Personio to create a talent pool.
-Please note that you need the candidate's approval for this.
+If a candidate is not suitable for an advertised job, but may be just right for a future job, you can use Personio to create a talent pool.
+Note that you need the candidate's approval for this.
 You can find further information on setting up a talent pool here.

 Displaying Candidate Names in Notification Emails